Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization: Experiments

-KD3A scales poorly because its consensus step requires computing all source permutations, leading to exponential runtime growth as the number of domains increases.
-FACT and GALA avoid this bottleneck and remain efficient.
-While GALA incurs slightly higher per-round cost than FACT, it avoids the combinatorial explosion that makes KD3A infeasible in diverse multi-domain scenarios.
+For KD3A, while initial source training is parallelized, the subsequent consensus and knowledge-voting stages are executed sequentially on the target \citep{kd3a}, forcing all sources to remain idle during this phase.
+In contrast, GALA and FACT parallelize all local training and fine-tuning steps.
+We report the maximum per-source runtime per round as a practical upper bound, averaged over five runs to mitigate hardware fluctuations.
+As shown in the results, KD3A scales poorly because its consensus step requires computing source permutations, leading to exponential runtime growth as the number of domains increases.
+GALA and FACT avoid this bottleneck, maintaining high efficiency.
+While GALA incurs a slightly higher per-round cost than FACT due to the inter-group alignment, it avoids the computational infeasibility seen in KD3A in diverse, large-scale multi-domain scenarios.